Notable People

 His immigrant story was part of how he understood American science

 Dolsten’s public comments during the COVID vaccine race repeatedly returned to immigration and scientific openness.
 Contemporary reporting in JTA captured that theme directly.
-He presented the vaccine effort not only as a biomedical race but as evidence that American science still depended on talent arriving from elsewhere and being allowed to build.
+He presented the vaccine effort as a biomedical race and as evidence that American science still depended on talent arriving from elsewhere and being allowed to build.

 That frame was not sentimental autobiography.
 It was part of his own career arc.